viamrobotics/docs/docs/registry/create/_index.md

 You must define all functions belonging to a built-in resource subtype's API if defining a new model.
 Otherwise, the class will not instantiate.

-If you do not wish to implement all methods, raise an`NotImplementedError()` in the body of functions you do not want to implement or put `pass`.
+If you do not wish to implement all methods, raise a `NotImplementedError()` in the body of functions you do not want to implement or put `pass`.

 Additionally, return any values designated in the function's return signature, typed correctly.